If there are links that you think should be listed please let us know.

 - British Cycling Lets Ride – searchable list of local rides organised by varying people.
 Click on “find a ride”

-- Derby CTC The Derby Section of the national Cycling UK (was CTC).
+- Derby CTC The Derby and Burton Section of the national Cycling UK (was CTC).
 Regular rides and socials throughout the year.

 - Free rides for all organised by Erewash Borough Council.
 Wednesday mornings 10am from West Park, Long Eaton.
 More information here.